David Brainerd

-Biography

 Early life

 David Brainerd on horseback.
 He travelled over 3000 miles on horseback as a missionary.

 Brainerd preaching in the open-air to Native Americans.

 David Brainerd was born on April 20, 1718, in Haddam, Connecticut, the son of Hezekiah Brainerd, a Connecticut legislator, and Dorothy Hobart.
 He had nine siblings, one of whom was Dorothy's from a previous marriage.
 He was orphaned a month before his fourteenth birthday.
 His father died in 1727 at the age of 46 and his mother died five years later.

 After his mother's death, Brainerd moved to East Haddam to live with one of his older sisters, Jerusha.
 At the age of nineteen, he inherited a farm near Durham, but returned to East Haddam a year later to prepare to enter Yale.
-On July 12, 1739, he recorded having an experience of "unspeakable glory" that prompted in him a "hearty desire to exalt [God], to set him on the throne and to 'seek first his Kingdom'".
-This has been interpreted by evangelical scholars as a conversion experience.
+On July 12, 1739, he recorded having an experience of "unspeakable glory" that prompted in him a "hearty desire to exalt [God], to set him on the throne and to 'seek first his Kingdom'" This has been interpreted by evangelical scholars as a conversion experience.